The Law Requires:

 When listing property, use one of the following, along with the name of the county in which the property is located:

 For most Washington State real estate that you own, you must report an address, parcel number or legal description.
-If you, your spouse or registered domestic partner, or a qualified family member served as judge, prosecutor, or sheriff during the reporting period of your F-1 report, then you are eligible for the residential address exemption, which allows you to not report this information for your residence.
+If you, your spouse or registered domestic partner, or a qualified family member served as judge, prosecutor, sheriff or certified member of the state's Address Confidentiality Program during the reporting period of your F-1 report, then you are eligible for the residential address exemption, which allows you to not report this information for your residence.
 If you answer “No” to the question about whether you or a family member held such an office, then you may still apply to the PDC for a residential address exemption.
 Answer “Yes” to the second question on the page if you have been granted a residential address exemption or intend to apply for one.

 If you, your spouse or registered domestic partner, or a qualified family member owned real estate in Washington State that had an assessed value of more than $12,000 during the reporting period of your F-1, answer “Yes” to that question and then identify